A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 Currency is lower than the guidelines, due to the cost of the permanent and consumable items.

-Spellbooks are valued at 50% of the cost of "learn a spell" for the highest level spells currently memorized by the NPC.
+Spellbooks are valued at 50% of the cost of "learn a spell" for the highest level spells only, usually those currently memorized by the NPC.

 Sihedron Medallions are valued at 500 gp (equivalent to a 2nd level wand of False Life).